Bypass ISP throttling and get a faster internet

 What is ISP bandwidth throttling, exactly?

-Throttling is when an internet service provider (ISP) intentionally slows down your internet based on what you’re trying to watch.
+Throttling is when an internet service provider (ISP) intentionally slows down your internet based on what you’re trying to do online.

-With the rise of streaming video services like Netflix and HBO Max that demand high bandwidth, ISPs have begun inspecting your data and restricting your download speed if they detect packets from those services.
+With the rise of streaming video services like Netflix, HBO Max, and even YouTube that demand high bandwidth, ISPs have begun inspecting your data and restricting your download speed if they detect packets from those services.
 ISPs claim this is to reduce congestion on their networks, but the truth is more complicated.

 The best way to know if your internet speed is being throttled is by running an internet speed test—with and without a VPN.
-A VPN, or virtual private network, encrypts your internet traffic, shielding it from your service provider.
+A VPN, or virtual private network, encrypts your internet traffic, shielding your online activity from your service provider.
 If your internet speed improves with the use of a VPN, there's a good chance your ISP is throttling your internet connection.

 Bandwidth throttling hurts customers